kedartatwawadi/fcodec/README.md

 #install ffmpeg and its libraries.
 ./install.sh`
 ```
+If custom ffmpeg install is required, follow the steps below.

 Fcodec depends upon ffmpeg.
 Some custom filters have been implemented in FFmpeg.
  - Use the guide/install to download the dependencies of FFmpeg: [FFmpeg Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu)